 Over in Europe, as the nineteenth century arrived, chocolate finally began to lose its elite reputation.

-Mechanical chocolate workshops have existed since 1777, according to the Museu de la Xocolata, when one opened in Barcelona.
+Mechanical chocolate workshops have existed since 1777, when one opened in Barcelona.
 Yet while chocolate was now being produced on a grander scale, the labour-intensive work it took and the high taxes across Europe still kept it a luxury product.

 This all changed, however, with the cocoa press, which opened the way to large-scale processing.
 In 1819, Switzerland began producing large chocolate factories and then in 1828, cocoa powder was invented by Coenraad Johannes van Houten in the Netherlands.
 This allowed J. S. Fry & Sons in England to create the first modern-day edible chocolate bar in 1847 – which they made using steam engine technology.